open-eid/open-eid.github.io/ID_software_architecture_files/docs/index.md

 *   PIN dialog – for inserting PIN value during signature creation or decryption operations in all operating systems except of Windows.
     *   User: end-user
     *   Accessible with: GUI elements
-*   Graphical user interface – interface for handling card management operations and using the external services (listed under “Required interfaces”).
+*   Graphical user interface – interface for handling card management operations.
     *   User: end-user
     *   Accessible with: GUI elements
 *   PIN dialog – for inserting PIN/PUK value in all supported operating systems.